M&T Bank Stadium: Design

 The stadium contains five levels, being the lower bowl, club level, 300 suites level, 400 suites level, and the upper bowl.
 The lower bowl contains 42 rows of seats, split into two sections.
 The seats below the tunnel entrances are labeled from 1 to 18, while the seats above the tunnels are labeled from 19 to 42, except in sections 123-130, which contain rows 19-35, due to the press box taking up sideline space.

 On the club level, the rows are labeled from 1 to 13 on the sidelines, and 1 to 17 in the corners where no suites are located.
 In the upper bowl, the sideline seats are labeled from 1 to 32, while in the upper bowl end zones, the rows range from 1 to 26.
 Seat widths for the lower and upper bowls of the stadium vary from 19 to 21 inches, due to the curve design of the stadium, while the padded club seats range from 21 to 23 inches respectively.

-The venue is served by the Hamburg Street station of the Baltimore Light Rail.
+The venue is served by the Stadium/Federal Hill station of the Baltimore Light Rail.

 Playing surface

 The stadium originally featured a natural grass surface.
-However, an artificial surface, Sportexe Momentum Turf, was installed for the 2003 season, which in turn was replaced by a new-generation Sportexe Momentum 51 in 2010.
-On December 4, 2015, the Ravens announced that in 2016 the team will go back to natural grass playing surface.
+An artificial surface, Sportexe Momentum Turf, was installed for the 2003 season, which in turn was replaced by a new-generation Sportexe Momentum 51 in 2010.
+In December 2015, the Ravens announced that in 2016 the team would go back to natural grass playing surface, which is currently Tifway 419 Bermudagrass.

 Tenants

-The Ravens are the stadium's primary tenants.
+The Ravens are the stadium's primary tenant.
 On December 7, 2008, an M&T Bank Stadium then-record crowd of 71,438 watched the Baltimore Ravens defeat the Washington Redskins 24-10 on Sunday Night Football, only to be surpassed the next week when the Pittsburgh Steelers defeated the Ravens 13–9 in front of 71,502.
 On January 15, 2012, a record crowd of 71,547, the largest in Ravens history, was in attendance at the 2011 Divisional Playoff Game in Baltimore against the Houston Texans, which the Ravens won 20–13.